 Making the Creamsicle Smoothie is fun and easy!

-Here is the printable version of the recipe for your convenience:
+Here is the printable version of the Creamsicle Smoothie Recipe for your convenience:

 - 2 cups ice

-- 6 oz. vanilla low fat yogurt or your favorite dairy alternative
+- 6 oz. vanilla low fat yogurt or your favorite dairy free alternative

 - 1 naval orange